The Big Idea

 which is a lie because I do have some learned helplessness, just like everybody else in this world does in certain situations.
 But when I sat down and I started doing some deep work, when I started to dive into my own story, I realized, well, if you read the joy of missing out, you know, I’ve been raped.
 I had a stalker,

 I’ve almost been pulled into a van.
 I bought my first home and it was broken into three months after I lived in it by myself and the burglar bled all over.
 All of my furniture causing me to stay awake night after night for three months straight.
 And yet I believed I had no trauma.
-And that’s that’s me just barely scratching the surface.
+And that’s me just barely scratching the surface.
 It’s no surprise.

 If you feel like this is the way life is or these thoughts that I have, or just how it is.
 I’ve thought that for a long time, too, even though I stepped out of my comfort zone fairly often, we have to remember the choices are there and we have to disrupt the thinking.
 And we have to realize that we, we can take control over a lot of things in our world.